-If you filed 2018 or 2019 taxes or don’t earn enough to file but receive Social Security payments and earned less than $99,000 (single filers), $136,500 for heads of household, or $198,000 for married filers, you may be eligible for an economic impact payment.
-If your situation allows, consider taking advantage of the $300 charitable deduction by making a gift to UNH’s Student Emergency Assistance Fund or any other fund of your choice from this payment.
-(H.R.
-748-55; Sec.
-2201)
+If you're receiving a payment through the Amerian Rescue Plan and your situation allows, consider taking advantage of the allowed charitable deduction by making a gift to UNH’s Student Emergency Assistance Fund or any other fund of your choice from this payment.

-Due to the outpouring of offers of support from UNH alumni and friends around the world, the university has established Student Emergency Assistance Fund to help students through this difficult time.
+An outpouring of support from UNH alumni and friends around the world has bolstered students during these challenging times.
+Students reeling from the financial impact of the pandemic continue to need our help.
+The Student Emergency Assistance Fund is in place to help students through this difficult time.
 Gifts can be made directly to this fund here.